 Look at Bluetooth

 To check, go to Settings > Bluetooth and check if any of your Bluetooth devices are connected and routing sound.
 If so, disconnect or unpair that Bluetooth device.

 Alternatively, if you’re not currently using any Bluetooth device, disconnect devices by swiping up Control Center or turn Bluetooth off by going to Settings > Bluetooth > Off.

-Paired to an Apple Watch?
+Paired with an Apple Watch?

 As of now, there is no option to play a sound alert on BOTH your Apple Watch and your iPhone at the same time.
 It’s one or the other, based on the locked status of your phone.

 If you’re experiencing a problem with notifications not routing to your Apple Watch correctly, it’s best to unpair and then repair your Apple Watch to your iPhone.

-Check Your Side Switch
+Check Your Side or Ring/Volume (Mute) Switch

-In certain situations, your iDevice still alerts you EVEN WHEN muted (like alarms and calls from Favorites) so even if your iDevice appears to have mute off, it’s a good idea to verify that.
+In certain situations, your iDevice still alerts you EVEN WHEN muted (like alarms and calls from Favorites), so even if your iDevice appears to have mute off, it’s a good idea to verify that.

 Saved by the Bell!

 Control Center offers an easy way to check that Silent Mode isn’t activated.
 Swipe Up Control Center and look for the Bell icon.
 If it’s highlighted and shows a line through it, silent mode is ON.
-Tap it to disable and your notification sounds should return.
+Tap it to disable, and your notification sounds should return.

 Change What Sends & Receives